jyothin/browserstack-benchmark/README.md

 # browserstack-benchmark

 ## Description
-Benchmarking tests for Browserstack and Suace Labs.
-The same automated tests are run on Browserstack and Sauce Labs and results logged for comparison.
+Benchmarking tests for Browserstack, Suace Labs and AWS Device Farm.
+The same automated tests are run on all three services and results logged for comparison.

+Browserstack and Sauce Labs tests are run in parallel on both Desktop browsers and Real Mobile browsers.

+AWS tests are run sequentially on AWS Device Farm for Real Mobile devices only.

-Code uses maven-surefire-plugin to run tests in parallel.
+Uses maven-surefire-plugin to run tests in parallel.

+## Folder Structure
+* `benchmarking` contains Browserstack and Sauce Labs tests based on JUnit
+* `benchmarking-aws` contains AWS tests based on TestNG
+* `benchmarking-standalone` is not used

 ## Configuration
 * Change environment variables in `export_keys.sh` file